 Lloyd Street and Lloyd Square were laid out in the early 1830s.
 The latter has a central private garden surrounded by very grand, though compact, houses that are similar in style to their predecessors.

 The three-storey terraces of Granville Square were built in the early 1840s.
 The architecture here is less imposing than elsewhere on the estate, but still very fine.

-Several buildings and the Union Tavern’s gardens had to be sacrificed when the Metropolitan Railway came through in 1865.
+Several buildings and the Union Tavern’s gardens had to be sacrificed when the Metropolitan Railway came through in the early 1860s.
 Collateral damage to the tavern itself prompted its complete reconstruction in 1877–8.
 At the same time, the shops at numbers 2a and 2b King’s Cross Road replaced a brewhouse and stables.